Sufian-Abu/ai-data-chat/README.md

 1. User asks a question (text or voice)
 2. Server:
-   - Introspects database schema
+   - Introspects database schema (cached with TTL)
+   - Shortlists likely relevant tables/columns for the question
+   - Builds a compact schema prompt (text format)
    - Sends schema + question to the LLM
 3. LLM returns structured JSON:
    - SQL query
    - Short explanation
-   - Visualization suggestion
+   - Visualization suggestion (optional)
+   - Insights/follow-ups (optional)
-4. SQL is validated for safety
+4. SQL is validated for safety via `sqlGuard`
-5. Query is executed
+5. Query is executed **server-side** using a pooled connection with:
+   - Read-only transaction
+   - Statement timeout
 6. Results are returned to the UI

 The LLM **never** connects to the database directly.

+---

+## Safety model (MVP guardrails)

+Before execution, generated SQL is validated to enforce:

+- Single statement only
+- Only `SELECT` / `WITH`
+- Blocks common write/admin keywords (INSERT/UPDATE/DELETE/DROP/etc.)
+- Blocks `SELECT *` (accident prevention)
+- Enforces `LIMIT` (adds default if missing, clamps max)
+- Optional: blocks common PII/contact tokens like `email`, `phone` (accident prevention)

+> Note: This is MVP-level safety.
+Production systems should use a proper SQL parser + allow-listing.

+---

+## Performance and token optimizations

+To keep responses fast and costs low:

+- **Schema introspection is cached** for a short TTL instead of running on every request
+- The prompt uses **compact schema text** rather than full schema JSON
+- Only **relevant tables** (shortlisted per question) are included in the prompt
+- Only recent conversation turns are included (bounded history)

 ---